Thérèse (film): Awards and recognition

-It won the 1987 César Awards for Best Film, Best Writing, and Best Editing (Isabelle Dedieu).
+At the 12th César Awards, it won Best Film, Best Original Screenplay or Adaptation, Best Cinematography (Philippe Rousselot), and Best Editing (Isabelle Dedieu).
 The film also won the Jury Prize at the 1986 Cannes Film Festival.
-Catherine Mouchet won the César Award for Most Promising Actress for 1987 for her performance.
+Catherine Mouchet won the César Award for Most Promising Actress for her performance.

-It was also selected by the Vatican in the "religion" category of its list of 45 "great films."
+It was also selected by the Vatican in the "Religion" category of its list of 45 "great films".